Kreyu/data-table-bundle/docs/reference/exporters/types/open-spout/_open-spout_options.md

 - **type**: `null`, `callable` or `OpenSpout\Common\Entity\Style\Style`
 - **default**: `null`

-Style object used to style the value cells.
+Represents a style object to apply to the value cells.
 A callable can be used to dynamically apply styles based on the column:

 ```php